Is it possible to save money in college, still get good grades, and have some fun?

-Back in college, I was always thinking outside of the box and being creative and inventive – sorry, but if I don’t sing myself, who will? –
+Back in college, I always thought outside the box and was creative and inventive – sorry, but if I don’t sing myself, who will? – with saving money.

-With my financial illiteracy, I was yet able to budget on everything.
+With my financial illiteracy, I was yet able to budget for everything.

-I lived with a roommate to share rent.
+I lived with a roommate to share the rent.